 Pheohyphomycosis causes a wide spectrum of clinical presentations.
 The organisms may be inoculated into the skin or subcutaneous layer after minor trauma.
-In immunocompetent persons, a solitary flesh-colored or erythematous nodule that may resemble a cyst is seen.
+In immunocompetent persons, a solitary skin-colored or erythematous nodule that may resemble a cyst is seen.
 In immunosuppressed individuals, nodules may be ulcerated, necrotic, or crusted, and these may enlarge progressively.
 The most common locations are the feet, fingers, knees, toes, ankles, legs, and forearms.

 Pheohyphomycosis can be life-threatening when it spreads to the central nervous system, usually after inhalation, by causing brain abscess, meningitis, encephalitis, myelitis, or arachnoiditis.
 Immunocompromised hosts are at increased risk for a life-threatening disseminated infection after primary inoculation or inhalation and therefore should be treated aggressively.